Translate

 Course Expectations

-The online course will run 3 hours per week plus some additional reading.
+When offered as an online offering over several weeks, the course will run 3 hours per week plus some additional reading.
 Participants may complete work at a convenient time of day for them.
-There will be one scheduled webinar.
-(Webinar will be recorded.)
+There will be two scheduled webinars.
+(Webinars will be recorded.)
 Each week will include a mix of readings, video clips, and online activities.
 Each week, participants will write responses to prompts in a class forum, and reply to classmates’ posts in the second half of the week.

 Credit